denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```bash
 bash ~/g46214_gatk_consensus_final.sh
 ```
-The important output files are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence and `final_multiallelic_diploid.vcf` which contains variants at multiallelic sites.
-This file is used to manually insert the most common site a multitallelic site into the `g46214_diploid_coding_sequence.fasta`.
+For g46214 diploids, the most important output files created are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_diploid.vcf` which contains multiallelic variants.
+You have to manually identify and extract alleles in the `final_multiallelic_diploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_diploid_coding_sequence.fasta` file to get a final sequence for diploids.

-For g46214 tetraploids the most important files are `g46214_tetraploid_coding_sequence.fasta` and `final_multiallelic_tetraploid.vcf`.
-The most common allele at multiallelic sites in the `final_multiallelic_tetraploid.vcf`
+For g46214 tetraploids, the most important output files created are called `g46214_tetraploid_coding_sequence.fasta` which contains the nucleotide consensus sequence for the diploid, and `final_multiallelic_tetraploid.vcf` which contains multiallelic variants.
+You have to manually identify and extract alleles in the `final_multiallelic_tetraploid.vcf` file that have an allele frequency greater than 0.5, and then insert them into the `g46214_tetraploid_coding_sequence.fasta` file to get a final sequence for diploids.

 ### g10577
 For g10577 we will filter the vcfs we have to only include biallelic variants with an allele frequency greater than 0.6.
 The resulting filtered vcfs will then be used, along with the reference fasta and gff, to produce our consensus sequences for the genes of interest in the tetraploid and diploid.
 This is accomplished by following the steps below